bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 - Merchants must enable GA4 for the storefront channel to set up a provider's analytic tracking script for a storefront.
 GA4 is enabled for new stores by default.
 - The storefront uses a stencil theme.
 The native GA4 integration does not support Blueprint themes.
 - Headless storefronts are not supported.
-- If the store is using Custom Checkout, then the checkout javascript code has to be manually upgraded to support BODL and GA4.
+- If the store uses Custom Checkout, then the checkout javascript code has to be manually upgraded to support BODL and GA4.
 - Legacy checkout is not supported.
 - Your store must have a custom domain.
 Your site must be verified.
 - Merchant must enable cookie consent tracking.
 Shopper must consent to browser cookies so that BigCommerce can track shopper actions.